a-lurker/a-lurker.github.io/docs/README.md

 ## History

 The developement of the Vera software and hardware slowly came to a standstill.
-Regardless it was a great setup and was well spported.
+Regardless it was a great setup and was well supported.
 There was a need for it to continue hence this open source replacement.

 ## openLuup overview